go101/go101/pages/generics/555-type-constraints-and-parameters.md

 // Bytes and MyString.
 type W interface {T; U}

 // Z <=> any.
-So all non-interface types are
+Z is a blank interface.
+Its
-// contained in the type set of Z. type Z interface {~[]byte | ~string | any}
+// type set contains all interface types. type Z interface {~[]byte | ~string | any}
 ```